 SkyNights Public Observing Program

 SkyNights is a popular after-dark program that provides unique access to the heavens from the top of Mount Lemmon.
-Learn the constellations, observe interesting atmospheric phenomena, and view the wonders of the cosmos from a high-quality astronomical site using the amazing 32-inch Schulman and 24-inch Phillips Telescopes…Arizona’s largest dedicated public viewing telescopes!
-This is a rare opportunity, a view of the universe that most of humanity will never experience.
-SkyNights is offered most Thursday, Friday, Saturday, and Sunday evenings throughout the year, as long as the weather allows!
+Learn about the constellations, observe interesting atmospheric phenomena, and view the wonders of the cosmos from a high-quality astronomical site using the amazing 32-inch Schulman and/or the 24-inch Phillips Telescopes…Arizona’s largest dedicated public viewing telescopes!
+This is a rare opportunity to view the universe that most of humanity will never experience.
+SkyNights is offered Wednesday-Sunday evening throughout the year, as long as the weather allows!

 Remote Astrophotography with the Schulman Telescope-